 - The beneficiaries named under the decedent’s will.
 In some cases, the final order for distribution of the trust or estate assets will contain a provision that dictates any later discovered assets should go to the beneficiaries under the will in accordance with its terms.
 It is important to review this order before distributing the asset.
 Similarly, the court may order that the beneficiaries of the will are the rightful recipients of the assets.

 - The beneficiaries named under the trust.
 If the asset is made payable to the trust, the beneficiaries of the trust may be the rightful recipients.
 In many cases, the will contains a provision that places all assets into the trust.
 If the asset is payable to the estate and the will directs the assets to the trust, the beneficiaries of the trust are the rightful recipients of the newly discovered asset.

-If this article helped answer your question, we encourage you to share it on Facebook.
+If this article helped answer your question about when a asset is discovered, we encourage you to share it on Facebook.
 Your friends and family may find themselves faced with this exact situation, and this information may help!